Asabeneh/30-Days-Of-Python/06_Day_Tuples/06_tuples.md

 ### Slicing tuples

-We can slice out a subtuple by specifying a range of indexes where to start and where to end in the tuple, the return value will be a new tuple with the specified items.
+We can slice out a sub-tuple by specifying a range of indexes where to start and where to end in the tuple, the return value will be a new tuple with the specified items.

 - Range of Positive Indexes